 No earbuds are perfect, of course, and not everybody will love the fit of the Sony WF-1000XM4 buds or be able to afford their high price.
 But if you're looking for great-sounding earbuds with great noise canceling, solid voice-calling capabilities and good battery life, these buds check all the boxes.
 Read our Sony WF-1000XM4 review.

-After a long wait, Bowers & Wilkins has finally released a couple of sets of true wireless earbuds -- the PI7 ($400) and PI5 ($250) -- both of which are excellent and feature active noise canceling along with a transparency mode.
+After a few years of development, Bowers & Wilkins released a couple of sets of true wireless earbuds in 2021: the PI7 ($399) and PI5 ($249).
+Both are excellent and feature active noise canceling along with a transparency mode.
 The flagship PI7 has a different driver design and sounds slightly more detailed and refined with a little more bass energy.
-They both sound excellent, but if you're looking for the absolute best-sounding set of earbuds, the PI7 are arguably just that, besting the Sony WF-1000XM4 by a small margin.
-(They also sound slightly better than the excellent Sennheiser Momentum True Wireless II and Master & Dynamic MW08.)
+They both sound excellent, but if you're looking for the absolute best sounding set of earbuds, the PI7 are arguably just that, besting the Sony WF-1000XM4 by a small margin.
+(They also sound a tad better than the excellent Sennheiser Momentum True Wireless 3 and Master & Dynamic MW08.)

 While the PI7's noise canceling is quite decent, the Sony's noise canceling is superior.
 I also thought the Sony did better with voice calling (it has better noise reduction so people can hear you better in a noisier environments) and it has better battery life.

 The PI7's case does transform into a Bluetooth transceiver, so you can plug it into your laptop for aptX streaming or an in-flight entertainment system.
 That's a nice bonus feature (the PI5 don't have it), but the Sony is the overall better value.
 However, if sound quality is your priority, the PI7 are worth considering if you can afford them.
 Hopefully they come down in price over time.